Skip to content

 To start using the Tau Language, download the latest release from the GitHub page.
 Once you have downloaded and installed the executable (see the Section Installing the Tau Framework), you can run it from the command line by typing tau.

 The programming model underlying the Tau Language is fully declarative.
 You specify, possibly only very implicitly, how the current and previous inputs and outputs are related, at each point of time.
-So what you write in the Tau Language is not a program, but a specification, or spec, which represents all programs that meet the specification.
+As a result, you do not write a program in the Tau Language, but a specification which effectively represents all programs that meet this specification.
 Once you run a specification, you actually run one automatically-chosen representative program from that set.

-In the scope of the Tau Language, a specification means that for all inputs, at each point in time, exist outputs, that clearly do not depend on future inputs ("time-compatible").
+In the scope of the Tau Language, a specification is satisfiable, loosely speaking, if for all inputs, at each point in time, there exist outputs, that do not depend on future inputs while matching the specification.
 Implied from this definition is that all specifications run indefinitely no matter what the inputs are.

 For example, the following specification: